patrick-crawford/WEB422-Backup/notes/angular-routing-existing-app.md

 In this document, you will learn how to add the routing feature to an existing app.

 It is not very likely that you will be working with an app that does not yet have routing.
-But if you do, use this information to help you get started.
+But if you do, use this information to help you add routing.

 <br>